Managed Clusters

 🙌 Congratulations, you’ve completed Managed Cluster setup!
 You may now install your services.

-☑️ Create file named value.yaml
+☑️ Create file named values.yaml

 with contents (use your own values):